The Accidental Pervert

 The Accidental Pervert is a play written and performed by Andrew Goffman and directed by Charles Messina.

 Story

 A boy finds his father's collection of X-rated videos hidden in a bedroom closet and subsequently develops an addiction to pornography that continues until adulthood, when he meets his wife to be, and finds himself struggling to find the balance between fantasy and reality.
-But it's not all laughs in this coming of age story, which ends on a touching moment of redemption as our beloved main character finds true love and perspective which he compassionately shares with the audience.

 In an interview with Village Voice columnist Michael Musto, Goffman revealed that he was 10 years old when he first discovered his father's pornographic video collection.
-Musto said the show "will arouse your socks off."

 History

 The play was first performed at the 45th Street Theater in New York City as part of the Double Helix Theatre Company's fifth annual One Festival.
 From there, it moved to the Triad Theater.
 A percentage of the proceeds from these performances were donated to Broadway Cares/Equity Fights Aids.
 The play then began a longer run at The Players Theater, also in New York City.
 Then the play moved to the 13th Street Repertory Company.